nixworks/public/news/2011/02/27/index.md

 ##### 83rd Academy Awards
 ### [The 83rd Academy Awards are held to honor the best films in 2010 at the Kodak Theater in Hollywood, California. ](/news/2011/02/27/the-83rd-academy-awards-are-held-to-honor-the-best-films-in-2010-at-the-kodak-theater-in-hollywood-california.md)
-_Context: California, Kodak Theater, films in 2010, 83rd Academy Awards, Hollywood_
+_Context: films in 2010, 83rd Academy Awards, California, Hollywood, Kodak Theater_

 ##### Government of Egypt
 ### [The Government of Egypt announces that the Egyptian stock market will reopen on Tuesday. ](/news/2011/02/27/the-government-of-egypt-announces-that-the-egyptian-stock-market-will-reopen-on-tuesday.md)